andyly25/FullStack/t2_Asynchronous_Web_Apps/z002_meeting2Discussion.md

   - process of phone interview, webcam interview, white board/lunch interview
   - advice on how to prepare, calm your nerves,
 - How should I structure my github account?
+  - Should I make new repository each time?
+Or add onto existing one?
 - What are some of the best Capstone project you have seen?
 - Still thinking about what I want to make.